wwmoraes/site/content/radar/cloud-solution-architect.md

 title: Cloud Solution Architect
 ---

-Let's face it: cloud is someone else's computer with fancy APIs.
+Let's face it: cloud is someone else computer with fancy APIs.
 Whether one of its canned features can solve a problem or not is best assessed by a team with full context over a problem.
 Cloud solution architects in practice are distant from such, ending up "enabling" features based on buzz and/or preferences.